oda-hub/hugo-odahub/content/docs/guide-development.md

 ### Parametetrize the notebook

 * create a cell with the following tag "parameters" (see [papermill manual](https://papermill.readthedocs.io/en/latest/usage-parameterize.html#designate-parameters-for-a-cell)):
+  * the names of the declared variables will be used as parameter names in the MMODA service (except the "default" parameters, see below)
   * if not annotated, the types of the inputs parameters are determined based on the parameter default value
   * one can annotate the input parameter by putting comment with the `term` from the [ontology](https://odahub.io/docs/guide-ontology).
-  * several parameters are mandatory in the MMODA platform.
+  * several default common parameters are always set by the MMODA frontend.
 These includes:
     | Type annotation | Parameter default name |
     | ---------------- | -------------- |
     | http://odahub.io/ontology#PointOfInterestRA | RA |